davidlbit/lego/README.md

    - Open a video stream and wait for the LEGO bricks to pass by.

 4. **Object Detection and Comparison**:
-   - Detect objects and compare them using techniques such as a Siamese Network, CNN, or Few-Shot Learning against all reference images (support set).
+   - Use sota object detectors (YOLO10 / RT-DETR) and compare the detected objects via a CNN (resnet18) against all reference images (support set).
-   - Label the detected objects as either "Redundant Brick" or a unique code if the LEGO brick is not part of the recognized set.
+   - Label the detected objects as either "Redundant Brick" if the LEGO brick is not part of the recognized set, or with their product ID.
    - Create a dictionary at initialization that tracks all LEGO brick IDs and counts.
 Decrement the count each time a LEGO brick is recognized.
 This dictionary will provide information on how many LEGO bricks are missing.